 SaaS Tracking 101: How to Track Customer Engagement In-App11 min read

-SaaS tracking is an essential method for uncovering weak spots in the product UX and the user flow by analyzing how users engage with your UI.
+SaaS tracking is an essential method for uncovering weak spots in the product experience by analyzing how users engage with your UI.
+By understanding click tracking and using the right tools, you can gain valuable insights into user behavior and optimize engagement.

 This article will equip you with all the necessary knowledge about: